shakfu/py-js/README.md

 ### Windows

-Since Windows support is relatively new, no releases have been made pending further testing.
+Since Windows support still is relatively new, no releases have been made pending further testing.

 Currently, the externals which are enabled by default in this project can be built with only a few requirements: